jdatour/TrivialPurSwift/README.md

 TrivialPurSwift is a repository of twisted and exotic questions about the Swift programming language.
 Initially, the trivia was part of the [Frenchkit 2018](https://frenchkit.fr) "The Grand Reset" activities.

-You can find the questions below or in the dedicated [playground](./Playground/FrenchKitQuizz.playground)
+You can find the questions 👇 or in the dedicated [playground](./Playground/FrenchKitQuizz.playground).

 # Table of content